 '''

 Usage: hadoop fs [generic options]

-[-find <path> ... <expression> ...]
+[-find <path> ...

+<expression> ...]

 [-help [cmd ...]]

 [-usage [cmd ...]]

 -find <path> ... <expression> ...: Finds all files that match the specified expression

 and applies selected actions to them.

 The following primary expressions are recognised:

 -atime n

 -amin n

 Evaluates as true if the file access time subtracted from

 the start time is n days (or minutes if -amin is used).

 -blocks n

 Evaluates to true if the number of file blocks is n.

 -class classname [args ...]

 Executes the named expression class.

 -depth

 Always evaluates to true.
 Causes directory contents to be

 evaluated before the directory itself.

 -empty

 Evaluates as true if the file is empty or directory has no

 contents.

 -group groupname

 Evaluates as true if the file belongs to the specified

 group.

+-mtime n

+-mmin n

+Evaluates as true if the file modification time subtracted

+from the start time is n days (or minutes if -mmin is used)

 '''